schitresh/dsa/19_backtracking/0_backtracking.md

 ## Backtracking
 - Explores different options or paths to find the best solution
   - If one doesn't work, backtracks and tries another until the right one is found
+- In other words, it involves trying different options
+  - And undoing them if they lead to a dead end
+- When a dead end is reached, the algorithm backtracks to the previous decision point
+  - And explores a different path until a solution is found
+  - Or all possibilities have been exhausted
 - Like searching a path in a maze or solving puzzles like sudoku
   - Creating smart bots to play board games like chess
   - Network routing and congestion control